 To succeed on a weight loss journey, you must find the right motivation to get results.

 You determine how your weight loss journey ends.
 After all, you eat the food, perform the workout, and burn the sweat and body fat.
 First, find out what motivates.
 It doesn’t take much to figure out the external reasons and obstacles.
 The superficial things do not last without the support of your internal motivation.
-You can walk away from external factors but not your inner motivation.
+You can walk away from external factors, but not your inner motivation.
 Think long and hard about what motivates you.
 Not only can it solve your problem, but it also causes your pain.
 When you want something enough, you will make it happen.
 Now let’s discuss the top 4 motivations and find yours.

 People, competition, adventure, and knowledge motivate people to lose weight.

 Motivation explains why you lose and gain weight.
 You will spend most of your life relating, connecting, understanding, and pursuing your inner motivation.
 It causes you to act, neglect, and it even creates your reality.
 When you struggle to go to the gym, it’s because deep down inside, you don’t want to go.
 You may tell yourself you do, but that’s because you know it’s the right thing to do.
 If you wanted to go, then you would already be there.
 The factors that influence the way you think, feel, or act come from your inner motivation.
-Find ways to connect any goal to your inner motivation and see it achieved.
+Connect any goal to your inner motivation and see it achieved.

 The motivation that comes from family and friends causes some people to lose weight.